Frequently Asked Questions

 that you had no choice but to take a different lower paying job.

 Q: I pay my ex-spouse 25% of my income.
-Now she wants 50% of all child care
+Now they want 50% of all child

 Well, yes and no. If you make less than he/she does, the Courts will make